The vivid impatience of archive material

 It is within this cinema that the most experimental form of documentary conquers a common audience, between cinemas and spaces dedicated to art.
 New imaginaries capable of involving very different poetics, in an aesthetic-pragmatic way to the documentary that does not respond to an a priori manifesto but involves the filmic device in a multiple gesture, capable of both witnessing and fabricating “reality”.
 Not a movement, not a doctrine, but experiences capable of creating hybrid and thinking works: films that consciously keep together a realistic look at the world and a look upon their own gaze, upon the way in which the gaze itself constructs the world.

+This is why we enthusiastically welcomed AAMOD’s proposal to take on the artistic direction of UnArchive, a responsibility and a pleasure that we share together with the festival’s work team.
 For some years AAMOD has begun a process of open about the creative reuse of its heritage, and it is in this wake that the desire to propose works that tackle the creative reuse of images to a wide audience was born.
 At a time when the presence of archival images is widespread even in fiction cinema or in classic documentaries, the need to question the representations of the past with the intention of decolonizing visual narratives requires us to give space to works that put the archive at the centre of their vision but that do not use it with an illustrative or historical function.
 So films born from the ashes of other films, from abandoned funds, from amateur perspectives, but capable of creating centrifugal landscapes, in a set in motion that is both psychic and collective, ethical and political, for excavations into the deepest imaginaries of our contemporary world.

 We are not interested in the race to festival previews, but rather in going further, a bit everywhere in the world, to explore works and authors at the edges of the visible.
 So we drew up a varied program, between very short and very long films, performances with projections and live music, meetings and installations outside the movie theatre as well.
 The sections, both competitive and non competitive, turn their attention mainly to the present, but we haven’t neglected to focus on past productions, such as the selection of experimental and “ready-made” films from the collection of the Centre Pompidou in Paris, or on contemporary artists such as the homage to Canadian filmmaker Louise Bourque.
 We also want to re-propose a few films by masters of cinema – such as the recent feature films by Aleksandr Sokurov and Werner Herzog – because we believe it is important to see them again in the context of UnArchive and give a non-specialist audience the opportunity to enjoy them.